neftjs/neft/index.coffee.md

 *Boolean* utils.isFloat(*Any* value)
 ------------------------------------

-Checks whether value is a finite number.
+This function checks whether the given value is a finite number.

 ```
 console.log(utils.isFloat(10));